 Our network is run on WordPress multi-site, similarly to WordPress.com.
 This means that thousands of blogs (no exaggeration) are currently run on this network at this very moment.
 All of the blogs share common resources, such as themes and plugins that are selected and installed by our system administrators.

-blog.ryerson.ca is open to ANY Ryerson staff, faculty or student for Ryerson teaching and learning use.
+blog.ryerson.ca is open to Ryerson staff and faculty for Ryerson teaching and learning use.
+Students are welcome to request blogs for completing course assignments and activities.
 We do not require that students get permission from their instructor in order to submit a request for a course blog, although we do recommend clearing it with your instructor first.

 Need clarity on some of the WordPress-specific terminology?
 The WP Glossary may help!

 Some uses for a blog at Ryerson:

 - you want your students to use a blog for a course-related project

 - you want students to post their work-in-progress for major assignments

 - you want to include reflection as an activity in your course